winitzki/scall/tutorial/programming_dhall.md

 It turns out that the type isomorphisms `T ≅ F U` and `U ≅ G T` may be derived rigorously; this is known as the "unrolling lemma".
 We will prove two versions of this property: for the least fixpoints and for the greatest fixpoints.
-The fixpoints need to be Church-encoded, as required in Dhall.

 ###### Statement 1 (unrolling lemma for least fixpoints)